 Because this is an oil-based product and doesn’t include any water, it isn’t prone to microbial growth.
 That means that unless you contaminate it with water (by scooping it up with wet hands and/or storing it uncovered in a humid environment), you shouldn’t have to worry about bacteria or mold.
 If you will be careful when using it, there is no need to add a preservative.

 The shelf life of your finished product, then, isn’t dependent on microbial growth.
 It’s dependent on the shelf life of the various ingredients used.
 To determine the “best used by” date, check the expiration dates on the packaging of your chosen butters and oils.
 Your butter will have a shelf life similar to that of the oil or butter used with the shortest shelf life.
 Following that logic, if you use fresh oils and butters, your finished body butter will keep much longer than if you use oils that are about to go rancid.

 To help slightly extend the shelf-life of your butter, you can add an antioxidant like Vitamin E (at around 0.5% of the recipe by weight).
 It’s best to weigh out the vitamin E as accurately as possible since adding too much can actually have the opposite effect and contribute to it going rancid more quickly.

 Basic Whipped Body Butter

-- Heat the double boiler until the butters have melted.
+- Heat over medium heat until the butters have melted.

 - Add in the arrowroot starch, and mix together thoroughly until it is well incorporated into your mixture.
 Pour the mixture into a stainless steel bowl that will fit into your freezer.